WebCall Widget: In-page VoIP Calls

 • JWT Secret: A secure key used to authenticate the widget.
 Click Generate to create a secure secret automatically.

-WebCall Widget Creation form
+WebCall Widget creation form

-Integrating the WebCall Widget Into Your Web Page
+Integrating WebCall Widget Into Your Web Page

 Integration involves two main parts: setting up a backend authentication endpoint and adding the JavaScript snippet to your frontend.